math280h/loghandler/README.md

 ## Features

 - Log to multiple endpoints at once
-- Support for STDOUT, Elasticsearch, and more coming soon.
+- Support for STDOUT, Elasticsearch, Database (MySQL, PostgreSQL, SQLite), and more coming soon.
 - Easy syntax

 ## Installing